 Bring your Bicycles and Kayaks.

 A University Town, home to the University of Maryland Eastern Shore which is a central figure in the community, enhancing the cultural and economic life of Princess Anne, Somerset County, and the lower Eastern Shore.
-Moreover, it is visited by researchers, scholars, and artists from around the globe.

 Located on Route 13 yet only fifteen minutes drive south of The City of Salisbury, the area overflows with attractions and amenities, yet still keeps a quiet rural charm and a home-town feel.
 One of the greatest local attractions is, of course - the Atlantic Beaches which include Ocean City, Maryland, Assateague (35 miles), Chincoteague (35 miles), Rehoboth, Bethany Beach and Fenwick Island.